PopulateTools/afct-microsite/_posts/2022-03-23-a-route-map-on-how-european-and-global-sustainability-standards-for-corporate-reporting-can-and-will-converge.md

 The European approach has also committed to assessing the international standards on a continuing basis and to be ready to adapt European standards accordingly.
 However, this commitment is envisaged to take place only at the end of successive three yearly periods.
 The proposals for the ISSB are for discussion between jurisdictions, but with no timetable for action in response.

-This suggests the two bodies may remain committed to developing standards within their own distinct governance, and that alignment between the two will only proceed on an ‘ex post’ basis, at perhaps too slower pace to meet industry demands.
+This suggests the two bodies may remain committed to developing standards within their own distinct governance, and that alignment between the two will only proceed on an ‘ex post’ basis, at perhaps too slow a pace to meet industry demands.

 A different analogy borrowed from the laws of physics, is that objects can repel or attract each other.
 Let us start with what may be seeking to push the European and global initiatives apart.